 Ma tells her son that his brother and friends didn’t want to risk meeting him at the dock.
 They are waiting for him at a cafe owned by top crook Tierney (Tom Santschi), who is eager to make use of Kelly’s skills.

-On the way into the cafe, Kelly runs into Rose (Ann Little), a girl Tierney adopted to wait tables and flirt with his customers.
+On the way into the cafe, Kelly runs into Rose (Ann Little), an orphan Tierney adopted to wait tables and flirt with his customers.
 Rose was a girl when Kelly was drafted but she is now a woman.
-He notices that she is wearing a service lapel pin, what soldier could that be for?
+He notices that she is wearing a service star lapel pin.
+What soldier could that be for?
 Rose won’t say but Kelly has a pretty good idea.

 Lt.
 Riley makes his offer to Kelly: Become a policeman.
 Kelly may be doubting his life of crime but he still can’t stomach the idea of donning a police uniform.
 He tells Lt.
 Riley and Jack that he will think about it but he is just being polite.